davidr-io/davidr-io.github.io/_drafts/cmu-bb-ph5.md

 ```
 to be assigned the value of `0xF` to exit the while loop.

-Once we satisfy these conditions, we can pass the
+Once we satisfy these conditions, we can then pass the
 ```c
 local_174 != buff_2[0]
 ```
-check by checking the memory at that location when we successfully exit the loop, and we will use that value as the second input for the program.
+case by checking the memory at that location when we successfully exit the loop.
+That will give us our second expected input.

 So, how can we make this loop run *exactly* 15 times and land *exactly* on an index holding `0xF` to store in `input1`?